 If you’re looking into accounting careers, you have a lot to consider.
 After all, an accounting career can be rewarding if you’re up for the challenge.
-On the other hand, if you work in an accounting specialization that doesn’t your fit personality, you could find it difficult.
+On the other hand, if you work in an accounting specialization that doesn’t fit your personality, you could find it difficult.

-But first, before you start down the accountant career path, you should understand some basic accounting career terms.
+But first, before starting the accountant career path, you should understand some basic accounting career terms.
 Take the distinctions between public and private accounting positions, for example.
 Or the nuances between accounting positions and where they can take your career.
 So in this article, I’ll cover different paths for your career in accounting.
 Near the conclusion, I’ll also list the top 5 pros and cons of becoming an accountant.

 Accounting is essentially the act of recording, analyzing, and verifying financial transactions and business activities.
 And now is a good time to join the profession.
-After all, the field is expected to grow about 4% in the next ten years, according to the U.S. Bureau of Labor Statistics.
+After all, the field is expected to grow by about 4% in the next ten years, according to the U.S. Bureau of Labor Statistics.
 Plus, the field has diverse positions that fit almost every personality type.
-And even better, salaries are strong and the demand for qualified accountants is high.
+And even better, salaries are strong, and the demand for qualified accountants is high.

 In addition, most accountants pursue a bachelor’s degree, although it can be in accounting or a related field like business or finance.
-What’s more, most public accountants go for their CPA (Certified Public Accountant) credential that requires 150 credit hours of higher education or a master’s degree.
+What’s more, most public accountants go for their CPA (Certified Public Accountant) credential, which requires 150 credit hours of higher education or a master’s degree.
 And depending on your career path, you could also consider the CFA, CIA, CMA, or EA qualifications, too.
 They each have their own education and work experience requirements.

 Accountants can be employed in both public and private settings.
 Public accountants deal with public clients, while private accountants work for one specific business or organization.
 Let’s go over the differences.

 In the most basic terms, public accountants prepare and review the accuracy of financial documents that their clients must file or disclose to the public.
 However, they do so from an outside perspective.
-That is, most public accountants are either self-employed or work for firms that are hired by a range of clients.
+That is, most public accountants are either self-employed or work for firms hired by a range of clients.
 For example, public accountants can work for businesses, non-profits, governments, and even individuals who hire their firms.

 Public accounting includes audit, tax, and advisory services.
 What’s more, most public accountants work at CPA firms.
 Small or regional firms can provide opportunities for early-career leadership.
 But employment at large firms like the Big 4 of Deloitte, Ernst and Young, KPMG, and PWC provide many diverse opportunities.
-Still, accountants who start in the public sector often transition to private after a few years to find new job prospects.
+Still, accountants who start in the public sector often transition to the private sector after a few years to find new job prospects.

 In contrast, private accountants only deal with the financial documents of the company they work for.
 Usually, they analyze financial data and prepare reports for internal managers.
 This info, in turn, helps managers make data-backed business decisions.
-Many accountants in these so-called private settings can work in financial reporting, forecasting, internal audits, and even corporate tax.
+Many accountants in these so-called private settings can work in financial reporting, forecasting, internal audits, and corporate tax.

 Both public and private accounting jobs are hectic.
 After all, public accountants work long hours during tax season, and private accountants can be busy at the end of fiscal quarters.
-However, private accountants usually have less travel, since they tend to go to the same office every day.
+However, private accountants usually have less travel since they tend to go to the same office every day.

 Of course, all accounting positions require fundamental skills in accounting principles.
 But once you’ve mastered them, you can branch out to other types of professional employment.
 Therefore, no one will follow the same accounting career path.

-Simply put, tax accountants help businesses, organizations, and individuals prepare tax returns.
+Tax accountants help businesses, organizations, and individuals prepare tax returns.
 Of course, these forms must be filed at the federal, state, and local levels on a quarterly and annual basis.
 Therefore, tax accountants can stay busy all year long.
 However, they are the busiest right before a filing deadline.